We live in a representative democracy. One power we have is choosing who we elect to represent us.

 Under the ACT’s Hare-Clarke voting system (see here for more detail) we elect five MLAs for each of the five electorates to the ACT Assembly.

 Candidates are elected if they achieve a certain proportion of the vote (called a quota).
-Candidates who reach the quota are elected and have the rest of their preferences distributed among the other candidates in the order each voter has put on the ballot paper.
+Candidates who reach the quota are elected and have the rest of their preferences distributed among the other candidates in the order that each voter has put them on the ballot paper.

-Candidates who don’t reach a quota are eliminated from the count after each round of counting starting with the person with the least votes at that stage.
+Candidates who don’t reach a quota are eliminated from the count after each round of counting, starting with the person with the least votes at that stage.

-This continues until five MLAs are elected.
+This continues until five MLAs are elected for each electorate.

 Our 2022 election page with advice and suggestion to help you make an informed vote is here.